 How citymeetings.nyc uses AI to make it easy to navigate city council meetings

-In this talk I share how I've used large language models (LLMs) to efficiently extract thousands of useful, granular chapters from hundreds of hours of NYC city council meeting video for citymeetings.nyc.
+I gave a talk at NYC School of Data on how I’ve used large language models (LLMs) to efficiently extract thousands of useful, granular chapters from hundreds of hours of NYC city council meetings for citymeetings.nyc.

 This is the kind of presentation I’d have loved to see before I started working on citymeetings.nyc: a real demonstration of what it takes to coax LLMs into doing something useful well enough, consistently, for a practical use case.